-LaxRecords.com is a high school lacrosse dedicated to the coverage of boys’ high school lacrosse, specifically statistics to highlight the best players in the sports’ history.
+LaxRecords.com is a high school lacrosse dedicated to the coverage of boys' high school lacrosse, specifically statistics to highlight the best players, coaches, and teams in lacrosse history.

 The website is run by LaxRecords, Inc. (NFP), a non-profit dedicated to digitizing boys high school lacrosse records to preserve the history of the sport.

 What You'll Find Here

 For the more team-oriented of us, you will learn about the teams who had the longest win streaks both nationally and by state.
 What is the longest overtime game in boys' high school lacrosse history?
 LaxRecords.com has that answer too.
 How about the high school lacrosse programs with the most state championships?
 There's a page for that as well.